priyanshu360/urlShortnerApp/README.md

 # urlShortnerApp
-A super fast URL shortener and redirect tool written in Go and using mongoDB to store urls data.
+A fast URL shortener and redirect tool written in Go and using mongoDB to store urls data.

 The objective of this application is to provide a RESTFull API URL Shortener in Go.